Miami vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 - Against the spread, Georgia Tech is 3-5-0 this year.

-- The Yellow Jackets have been underdogs by 9.5 points or more two times this year and have covered the spread every time.
+- The Yellow Jackets have always covered the spread this season when underdogs by 10.5 points or more.

-- Georgia Tech's games this year have eclipsed the over/under four times in eight opportunities (50%).
+- Georgia Tech's games this year have hit the over on four of eight set point totals (50%).

-- The Yellow Jackets score 28.5 points per game, comparable to the 30.5 the Hurricanes give up.
+- The Yellow Jackets average 28.5 points per game, comparable to the 30.5 the Hurricanes allow.

 - When Georgia Tech puts up more than 30.5 points, it is 2-2 against the spread and 3-1 overall.

-- In games that Georgia Tech picks up more than 414.8 yards, the team is 0-4 against the spread and 1-3 overall.
+- When Georgia Tech piles up over 414.8 yards, the team is 0-4 against the spread and 1-3 overall.

-- The Yellow Jackets have turned the ball over nine times this season, two more turnovers than the Hurricanes have forced (7).
+- This season the Yellow Jackets have turned the ball over nine times, two more than the Hurricanes' takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.